 The climate of our little blue planet has changed throughout its life, through natural causes.
 Timescales of these natural causes of climate change can be measured in hundreds and even millions of years, meaning it can take a long time for the effects to build and the effects stick around even longer until the next big shift.

 Climate change is now heavily associated with global warming.
-However, across the history of planet earth, natural causes of climate change have lead to fluctuations in temperature and weather changes.
+However, across the history of planet earth, natural causes of climate change have lead to fluctuations (both up and down) in temperature and weather changes.

 What are the natural causes of climate change?
 Well, several areas have been researched over the years including asteroid strikes, orbital changes, variations in solar output and volcanic activity.
 Let’s take a look at how these affect the climate.